invertase/react-native-firebase/docs/faqs-and-tips.md

 ### I'm receiving `InternalFirebaseAuth.FIREBASE_AUTH_API is not available on this device`.
 How do I fix this?

-To use some Firebase services (like auth) in an emulator, you need an Android devices with Google Play and associated services installed.
-Check this [StackOverflow post](https://stackoverflow.com/a/46246782/2275865) for instructions on creating a new Android device with the necessary APIs installed.
+To use some Firebase services (like auth) in an emulator, you need an Android virtual device with Google Play services installed.
+Check this [StackOverflow post](https://stackoverflow.com/a/46246782/2275865) for instructions on creating a new Android virtual device with the necessary APIs installed.

 Alternatively, you can install the Google Play Services SDK.
 In Android Studio: